 - It has helped me to become more compassionate with others and myself, and this has brought peace to my life.

-- It has given me more understanding for others and has made it easier for me to feel joy in my relationships.
+- It has given me more understanding of others and has made it easier for me to feel joy in my relationships.

 - It has helped me to open to my inner potential and be more creative.